 When is Latina Equal Pay Day?

-In 2021, Latina Equal Pay Day is October 21, 2021.
+October 5, 2023 is Latina Women’s Equal Pay Day.
 This is the day when Latina pay catches up to that of White, non-Hispanic men from the previous year.

 When was Latina Equal Pay Day 2020?